DBraun/TouchDesigner_Shared/TOPs/README.md

 ### 2D_texture_array_averager.tox - 2D Texture Array Averager
 This will take a 2D Texture Array (from a Texture3D TOP) and add the layers together according to a geometric distribution.
 If the falloff is F, the most recent layer is weighted by 1.0, the second most recent by 1.0*F, the third by 1.0*F^2 and so on.
 If F is 1.0, then the result is like a Box Filter over the Cache (every layer is weighted equally).
 If F is 0.0, then only the most recent layer is shown.

+### a_b_tester.tox - A/B Tester TOP
+A tool for A/B comparing of images.
+It has labels so you know whether you're looking at A or B.

 ### barrel_blur.tox - Barrel Blur
 Lens distortion effect from [George Toledo](http://georgetoledo.com) (No license specified)